hbc/NGS_Data_Analysis_Course/sessionV/lessons/01_Intro_chipseq_and_setup.md

 ![workflow](../img/chipseq_analysis_workflow_tools.png)

-EDIT THIS:
-{{In the interest of time, we will not be using all samples in every step:
+In the interest of time, we will not be using all samples in every step:

 ![workflow](../img/chipseq_analysis_workflow_samples.png)}}